n8jhj/SoonQ/README.md

 ## Introduction

-SoonQ implements a simple FIFO queue using SQLite.
+SoonQ implements a simple first-in-first-out (FIFO) queue using SQLite.
 It was created primarily to give a user direct control over running long simulations.

 ## Installation